Skip to Content

 Tall and wide waterfall flowing heavily behind small boulders in the foreground in Ithaca Falls NY

+Ithaca Falls is picturesque from close up, middle distance and long distance.
 Remember, the waterfall is tall and wide, so if you want to get close you might need a wide angle lens or to switch your phone camera to wide angle.

-A perfect scenario would be a stunning sunrise or sunset (or at least cotton wool clouds in the midday sky!), along with vibrant fall foliage colors and a clear line of sight at the waterfall.
+The main issues you face are having a clear line of sight at the waterfall from afar, as well as the weather conditions when you visit.
+A perfect scenario would be a stunning sunrise or sunset or at least cotton wool clouds in the midday sky, along with vibrant fall foliage colors and a clear line of sight at the waterfall.

-It is more likely you will visit on a grey and overcast day which won’t give you much contrast between sky and waterfall.
+It’s more likely you’ll visit on a grey and overcast day which won’t give you much contrast between sky and waterfall.
 So your foreground elements become more important.
+Use rocks, trees and people in the foreground if you have miserable weather conditions like we did in the photo above.

 Best Photo Spots